hfinkel/lfort/docs/DriverInternals.rst

    such invocations, and overall there isn't a good reason to abuse ``-Xarch_`` to that end in practice.

-   The upside is that the clang driver is more efficient and does little extra work to support universal builds.
+   The upside is that the lfort driver is more efficient and does little extra work to support universal builds.
 It also provides better error reporting and UI consistency.

 -  **Specs**

-   The clang driver has no direct correspondent for "specs".
+   The lfort driver has no direct correspondent for "specs".
 The majority of the functionality that is embedded in specs is in the Tool specific argument translation routines.
 The parts of specs which control the compilation pipeline are generally part of the *Pipeline*